Teenage Mother

 Teenage Mother (also known as The Hygiene Story) is a 1967 American exploitation film directed by Jerry Gross and starring Arlene Sue Farber.
 It is about teenage pregnancy, hygiene and a graphic actualization of birth.
 It was billed as "The film that dares to explain what most parents can't."
 It marked Fred Willard's film debut.

 Reception

-An author likened the film to a grindhouse edition of the 2007 film Juno.
+An author likened the film to an exploitation edition of the 2007 film Juno.

 In a brief interview on the DVD extras of the 2007 documentary film Heckler, Willard reported the audience at one screening of the film booed after his character interrupted an attempted sexual assault.